MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/service/Resource.md

 ---
-title: Resource – Common Data Model | Microsoft Docs
+title: Resource
-description: User or facility/equipment that can be scheduled for a service.
+description: User or facility/equipment that can be scheduled for a service. ms.service: common-data-model ms.reviewer: anneta ms.topic: article ms.date: 3/5/2019
-author: nenad1002
-ms.service: common-data-model
-ms.reviewer: anneta
-ms.topic: article
-ms.date: 2/22/2019
-ms.author: nebanfic
+ms.author: tpalmer
 ---

 # Resource